 • Feather – considered the best and most expensive stuffing available.
 The great advantage about feather is the ability to move the stuffing around to adjust it to your preference.
 A combination of feather and down is the most ideal.

 Other Factors to Consider

 When shopping for pillows, the price should not just be the only consideration.
-The quality of your sleep is not the only thing that’s at stake, but the overall health of your back as well.
-It is also not a guarantee that the more expensive pillows are of better quality or it’s the perfect one for you.
+The quality of your sleep is not the only thing that’s at stake, but the overall health of your neck and back as well.
+It is also not a guarantee that the more expensive pillows are of better quality.
 Take time to test the pillow, if lying down on a pillow is not allowed, you can test it against the wall.